xAlban/SmashTourney/README.md

 # SmashTourney

-React Native app that seeks to give a userfriendly way of following smashbros tournaments on your smartphone.
+React Native app that seeks to give a userfriendly way of following SmashGG tournaments on your smartphone.

 Project Handled on Miro